“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

 Step 6: Turn off the electric span and then clear the power cable from the electrical portal.
 If you cannot enter the electrical pipe, turn off the breaker at the circuit panel.

-Step 8 : Too small pans can cause the burner producing too much heat.
+Step 8: Too small pans can cause the burner to produce too much heat.
 This will induce the heating component to stay heated and the indicator light to stay on.

 Step 11: Lastly, recheck all of the parts of the stove and you’ll get rid of the problem once all functions properly.